On Gromov Width under $C^0$ Deformations: Introduction

 The paper is organized as follows.
 Section~\ref{counterexample_sec} contains the proof of Theorem~\ref{counterexample_thm}.
 Section~\ref{uniform_sec} concerns uniformly tamed almost complex manifolds and contains the proof of Theorem~\ref{deformation_thm}.
 Section~\ref{conv_sec} concerns convex almost complex manifolds and contains the proof of Theorem~\ref{convex_thm}.\\

-\textbf{Acknowledgements.} The author would like to thank Y.~Savelyev his encouragement to write this note and A.~Zinger for his comments on an earlier draft, which greatly improved the exposition.
+\textbf{Acknowledgements.} The author would like to thank Y.~Savelyev his encouragement to write this note, A.~Zinger for his comments on an earlier draft, which greatly improved the exposition, and the anonymous referee for helpful comments.